jdonlan/java-dev/android_ui/lists.md

 At this point, all we need now is a list item layout to be able to hook this all up with an adapter.
 Instead of making our own list item layout, we'll just use one of the built-in layouts that the Android SDK provides.
 You can access any of the built-in SDK layouts using the android.R class which works exactly like your own project's R class.
 In this example, we'll use android.R.layout.simple_list_item_1 which is a simple TextView that has some padding on it and a minimum height of 48dp to make clicking each list item easier.

 To hook this all up in code, we're going to use an ArrayAdapter.
 ArrayAdapter takes in either an array or ArrayList as the collection and an ID of the list item layout and everything is hooked up for you behind the scenes.
-We'll go more into how this is done in another lesson, so don't worry about that just yet.
 Once our adapter is hooked up with our list item layout and data collection, we need to hook up the adapter to the list.
 First, we fetch the list like we would any other view and assign it to a variable.
 Then we call setAdapter() on the ListView and pass in our adapter.

 ```
 public class MainActivity extends Activity {